Department of Public Policy

 455 9/11 and Its Aftermath (PWAD 455) (3).
 Examines the nature of Islamic fundamentalist terrorism and strategies for addressing it, including analysis of post-9/11 changes to United States national security strategy, law enforcement and intelligence, and homeland security.

-460 Quantitative Analysis for Public Policy (3).
-Prerequisite, STOR 155.
-Application of statistical techniques, including regression analysis, in public policy program evaluation; research design; and data collection and management.
+460 Quantitative Analysis for Public Policy (4).
+Prerequisite, ECON 400, PSYC 210, or STOR 155.
+Application of statistical techniques, including regression analysis, in public policy program evaluation, research design, and data collection and management.

 470 Business, Competition, and Public Policy (3).
 This course focuses on competition policy in the United States using relevant Supreme Court decisions as well as economic and policy-related motivation for specific business behavior.